Skip links and keyboard navigation

 (1) Set up an account

-To register your organisation, visit the registration page and follow the instructions to create an account.
+To register your organisation, click on New Application, which will take you to the Registration page and follow the instructions to create an account.

-You will need to enter both your company’s name and the name of any other business or trading name, along with its ABN or ACN number.
+1. your company’s trading name and business name, any other business or trading name, along with the Australian Business Number (ABN) or Australian Company Number (ACN)

-You will also need to nominate a contact officer.
-The contact officer is the main point of contact for your company and will be able to manage your details on the register.
+In addition, you’ll be asked to nominate a Contact Officer as the main point of contact for your company.
+The Contact Officer will manage your details on the register.

-Once you have entered the required information, click on the Register button.
-A confirmation email will be sent to you advising that your user account has been created.
+Once you’ve entered the information required, click on the Register button.
+A confirmation email will be sent to the email account registered advising that your user account has been created.

 (2) Provide details about your organisation and lobbyists

-4. Names and positions of all persons employed, contracted or otherwise engaged by the entity to carry out lobbying activities (including details of any lobbyist who is an individual).
+3. names and positions of all those employed, contracted or engaged by the business or company (the entity) to carry out lobbying activities

-6. If a listed person is a former senior government representative, the date the person ceased in the role of senior government representative.#
+5. *if a person listed is a former senior government representative, the date the person ceased being a senior government representative

-7. Names of third party clients for whom the lobbyist is currently retained to provide lobbying services, and advice about whether or not you are paid for providing these services.#
+6. *names of third-party clients by whom the lobbyist is retained to provide lobbying services, and whether you are paid for providing these services.

-The information above marked with a hash (#) will be placed on the Register, as required under section 49 of the Integrity Act 2009 (Qld).
+The information above marked with an asterisk (*) above will be placed on the public register, as required under the Integrity Act 2009 (Qld), section 49.

 Statutory declarations

-Under section 53(5) of the Act, a statutory declaration must be provided by all individuals who conduct lobbying activities (that is, the lobbyist if he or she is an individual, and any employees, contractors or persons otherwise engaged by the lobbyist).
+Under section 53(5) of the Act, a statutory declaration must be provided by all those who conduct lobbying activities (by the lobbyist if he/she is an individual, and any employees, contractors or other people engaged by the lobbyist).

-Before an individual can be included on the register, the individual must submit a statutory declaration to the effect that he or she has never been sentenced to a term of imprisonment of 30 months or more and have not been convicted, as an adult, in the last ten years, of an offence, one element of which involves dishonesty, such as theft or fraud.
+have never been sentenced to a term of imprisonment of 30 months or more and have not been convicted, as an adult, in the last ten years, of an offence involving dishonesty, such as theft or fraud.

-• justice of the peace, commissioner for declarations or notary public under the law of Queensland; or
+• a justice of the peace, commissioner for declarations or public notary under Queensland law, or

-• a person under the law of the state and territory in which the declaration is made.
+• an appropriate person under the law of the state and territory in which the declaration is made.

-An incomplete statutory declaration will delay the processing of an application.
+An incomplete statutory declaration will delay the processing of your application.

-The links below provide further information on who may witness a statutory declaration in jurisdictions other than Queensland.
-The information provided is intended to act as a guide only and may be subject to change in the relevant jurisdiction.
+The links below provide more information about who can witness a statutory declaration outside Queensland.
+This information is a guide only and may change:

-For further information about the required statutory declaration see section 53(5) of the Integrity Act 2009.
+For more information about the statutory declaration required see section 53(5) of the Integrity Act 2009.

 What if I forget my password or username?